glen-gibson/how-to/Operating_Systems/Fedora_CoreOS/Proxmox/README.md

 pvesm add dir coreos --path /var/coreos --content images,snippets
 ```

-Next we need to download a Fedora CoreOS disk image for Proxmox, fortunately they supply one over at [https://fedoraproject.org/coreos/download/].
+Next we need to download a Fedora CoreOS disk image for Proxmox, fortunately they supply on specifically designed for Proxmox over at [https://fedoraproject.org/coreos/download/].

-Here's an example of grabbing the current stable release at the time of writing and decompressing it:
+Here's an example of downloading and decompressing the current stable release at the time of writing:
 ```bash
 # Change directory to where we'll keep our downloaded images
 cd /var/coreos/images